 This page in the wizard is configuring domain-based and OU-based filtering.
 If you plan to make changes, then see domain-based filtering and ou-based filtering before you make these changes.
 Some OUs are essential for the functionality and should not be unselected.

-If you use OU-based filtering, new OUs added later are synchronized by default.
+If you use OU-based filtering with Azure AD Connect version before 1.1.524.0, new OUs added later are synchronized by default.
 If you want the behavior that new OUs should not be synchronized, then you can configure it after the wizard has completed with ou-based filtering.
+For Azure AD Connect version 1.1.524.0 or after, you can indicate whether you want new OUs to be synchronized or not.

 If you plan to use group-based filtering, then make sure the OU with the group is included and not filtered with OU-filtering.
 OU filtering is evaluated before group-based filtering.